zocoi/meteor-deals/README.md

 meteor-deals
 ============

-A simple app built with Meteor
+A simple app built with Meteor platform

+-Hung